aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/loading-saving-converting-and-managing/encrypting-excel-files/_index.md

 ## **Verify the password of the encrypted file**

 To verify the password of the encrypted file, Aspose.Cells for Java provides the [**VerifyPassword**](https://apireference.aspose.com/cells/java/com.aspose.cells/fileformatutil#verifyPassword(java.io.InputStream,%20java.lang.String)) method.
+The methods accepts two parameters, the file stream and the password that needs to be verified.
 The following code snippet demonstrates the use of the [**VerifyPassword**](https://apireference.aspose.com/cells/java/com.aspose.cells/fileformatutil#verifyPassword(java.io.InputStream,%20java.lang.String)) method to verify whether the provided password is valid or not.

 ### **Sample Code:**